Glennpedley/CluelessDevOps/README.md

       - run: bats -v

 Then performed the "Commit these changes" and "push"(what the hell lah weii,,, just now PULL now PUSH fucking cibai... ) them to my GitHub repository.
+WHere got PUSH button?
+DUn have also.

 CHANGE THE WORKFLOW to WHATSAPP Notification.
-Okayyy so i got the workflow files in the directory.
+Okayyy so I got the workflow files in the directory.
 Now I want to change them, I would like to a workflow that will send a whatsapp message to a group (guess who I am going to BOMB).
-What I need to do is to find a Whatsapp workflow to use and replace mine with that..(oh found out i need to sign up for Twilio)
+What I need to do is to find a Whatsapp workflow to use and replace mine with that..(oh found out I need to sign up for Twilio from the readme of theo ther guy's repository)

-Then from my twilio dashboard fetch Account Sid and Auth Token.
+SO I did signed up at Twilio (at first didnt get anumber but got some US number ater cos nothing was working so might as well get it in case it affects the workflow)
+Then from my Twilio dashboard fetch Account Sid and Auth Token and put them in secrets page of github, which means... go to the repository I wan to put secrets in, then look for the "gear" icon which means settings, there are TWO gear icons that I saw... use the one in a line of many tabs.

 To encrypt them, create new secrets in your repository named account_sid, auth_token, to_whatsapp_no and give it's value.
 Well, I did that, took the values from Twilio.

 Then I change my workflow directory to  .github/workflows/whatsapp-push-notify-action.yml.
-And I edited it to the following properties to newly edited  whatsapp-push-notify-action.yml file
+And I edited it to the following properties to newly edited  "whatsapp-push-notify-action.yml" file;

 name: When a push occurs in the master branch, a private message is sent on the Whatsapp.
 on: [push]
 jobs: